ssmike/threading/README.md

-### Future
+### Threading

-This library is my attempt to implement [arcadia](https://yandex.com/company/) futures in Rust.
+This library is my attempt to implement [arcadia](https://yandex.com/company/) threading primitives in Rust.

-Mapping from future.rs entities and methods to arcadia Nthreading.
+Mapping from threading entities and methods to arcadia Nthreading.

-future | Arcadia
+threading | Arcadia
 --------|-------
 Future | TFuture
 Future::new | MakeFuture